changliu17/724-survey-analysis/README.md

 I.Respondent’s reaction is being captured with the highest level of precision possible relative to the concept associated each measure to which she/he is reacting

-I spent almost 20 minutes to finish this survey.
-The length of this survey may negatively affect my willingness to self-disclose `violate assumption E`.